 Wearing a “beard” she made out of cotton balls and a manila folder, Liz Tracy once introduced herself to Rick Ross as Rick Ross.

 Liz spent three years as music editor at New Times Broward Palm Beach, one and a half as grant writer at Perez Art Museum Miami, and several months as weekend news editor at Inverse.
-She is currently managing editor of the quarterly magazine, Tom Tom.
+She is currently managing editor for print of the quarterly magazine, Tom Tom.

 You may have seen her as the interviewer in the viral “Butt Hole Tattoo Girl” video that was featured on Real Time with Bill Maher, MTV, and Comedy Central.